-Today, National Gypsum is the second largest gypsum board producer in the United States.
+Today, National Gypsum is the second-largest gypsum board producer in the United States.
 The company is based in Charlotte, North Carolina, and sells products under the Gold Bond brand name.

 National Gypsum survived bankruptcy protection and has since acquired other smaller companies.
 National Gypsum now operates three main brands of products:

 In 1925, Joseph F. Haggerty, Clarence E. Williams, and Melvin H. Baker formed National Gypsum to manufacture and sell an innovative wallboard product.
 The wallboard was advertised as lighter than the competition and was branded with the Gold Bond guarantee.

-Each shipment of wallboard went out with a $5,000 “Gold Bond” promise.
+- Each shipment of wallboard went out with a $5,000 “Gold Bond” promise.
 The “Gold Bond” promise guaranteed the company would pay customers if they could find a better gypsum wallboard product.
 The Gold Bond name eventually became a registered trademark.

-In 1990, the company filed bankruptcy due to asbestos litigation brought by victims of asbestos exposure.
+- In 1990, the company filed bankruptcy due to asbestos litigation brought by victims of asbestos exposure.

-National Gypsum products contained asbestos up until the 1970s; however, it was the flagship brand, Gold Bond, which used the most asbestos, potentially causing the most harm.
+National Gypsum products contained asbestos up until the 1970s.
+However, it was the flagship brand, Gold Bond, which used the most asbestos, potentially causing the most harm.

 Before its dangers were fully understood, asbestos was commonly used in construction materials to add strength, insulation, and fireproofing.